AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **Bug fix** Intermittent connectivity issues from CoPilot to Controller.
 - **Bug fix** Enabling FQDN Discovery fails, some configuration changes are not removed, and the network connection breaks.
 - **Bug fix** Upgrade fails when upgrades from 6.3 to 6.4 using the upgrade to latest release feature.
-- **Bug fix** Cannot add certificates to LDAP configuration, error C:\fakepath\user.crt does not exist.
+- **Bug fix** Cannot add certificates to LDAP configuration, error C:akepath\user.crt does not exist.
 - **Enhancement** Aviatrix Controller blocks multiple simultaneous logins from one account.

 R6.4.2618 (05/30/2021)